DimitriPalmer22/Studio-Docs/Projects/Summer Project/Narrative/11-15 Journal Entry Notes.md

 - Let's say the player unlocks a journal entry after reaching a certain area with a specific spell.
 - Cool, the journal table spawns, and now they can restart their run.
 - But this would mean that they would only ever have to beat the game like once after getting all the journal entries.
-- For each journal entry after a certain point, we should make it so that the player must "deposit" the journal entry at the end
+- For each journal entry after a certain point, we should make it so that the player must "deposit" the journal entry at the end of the run for the progress to count.

 ## Make Journal Tables Harder To Miss